 Discussion

-The OCTET_STRING.request primitive is used to transfer Octet Strings through the data path identified with the APID.
+The OCTET_STRING.request primitive is used to transfer Octet Strings through the managed data path identified with the APID.
+When Packet Type = 1, this primitive includes the Packet Sequence Count or Packet Name parameter.

 OCTET_STRING.indication

 Function

 At the receiving end, the service provider shall pass an OCTET_STRING.indication to the Octet String Service user to deliver an Octet String.